 The plot and main villain are extraordinarily ordinary.
-Aris Kristatos has no desire for world domination or to start WWIII; he's simply a selfish crook who steals and sells.
+Aris Kristatos has no desire for world domination or to start WWIII.
+He's simply a selfish crook who steals and sells.
 With a colossal cohort of thuggish and psychotic killers who work for him, he gets others to do his dirty work while slipping off in the background.

-When Claus and Locque stalk Bond up and then down the ski jump, Bond genuinely looks frightened, as if there's no way out and the Grim Reaper is finally closing in on him.
+When Claus and Locque stalk Bond up and down the ski jump, Bond genuinely looks frightened.
+It seems there's no way out, and the Grim Reaper is finally closing in on him.
+Roger conveyed fear wonderfully.
 The silent stares by Charles Dance and Michal Gothard are superb.

 Copyright © 2022 J W Emery Ltd. All rights reserved.

 Joe is Editor of For Bond Fans Only and a writer by trade.
 When he's not watching Bond, he can be found listening to The Beatles and worrying about West Ham.
 You can find him on Twitter @JWEmeryLtd